sai-synapse-labs/filetao-main/README.md

 1. Future-Proofing: The CID system is designed to be future-proof.
 As new hashing algorithms and encodings emerge, CIDs can adapt to include this new information without disrupting the existing system.
 This ensures long-term viability of the storage system on the Bittensor network.
 1. Immutable and Tamper-Proof: The use of CIDs ensures immutability and tamper-proofing of data.
 Since the CID is a unique identifier for a specific version of the content, any changes in the content result in a different CID.
 This makes it easy to verify the integrity of the data and detect any unauthorized modifications.

-CIDs can also be generated using the FileTao repo directly that have parity with IPFS out-of-the box.
+CIDs can also be generated using the TensorStorage repo directly that have parity with IPFS out-of-the box.
 You can generate CIDv1 by calling `make_cid(data: Union[str,bytes])`

 ```python
 from storage.validator.cid import make_cid